-This policy meets the current requires of current Data Protection legislation.
-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR and DPA 2018.
+This policy meets the current requirements of UK Data Protection legislation.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR, UK GDPR and DPA 2018.
 It is also based on the information provided by the Article 29 Working Party.

-It also meets the requirements of the Protection of Freedoms Act 2012, ICO's code of practice in relation to CCTV usage, and the DBS Code of Practice in relation to handling sensitive information.
-This policy also complies with the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.
+Additionally, it meets the requirements of the Protection of Freedoms Act 2012, ICO's code of practice in relation to CCTV usage, and the DBS Code of Practice in relation to handling sensitive information.
+Furthermore, this policy complies with the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.